-Money raised for charity so far this year
+Money raised for charity so far in 2019

 Hatchers have an extremely active fundraising calendar, holding both internal and external events to raise money for charity.

 Each year the firm supports two charities, which are nominated by Hatchers’ staff.
 This means that often the charities are very personal to the firm and all staff get involved in raising money.
 Internally we hold bake sales, dress down days and luncheons to name a few.
 Over the last few years the staff have walked the Yorkshire Three Peaks, completed various sporting challenges and taken part in lots of other fundraising activities.